Emma-Belg/react-getting-started/README.md

 }
 ```

+## State object
+State in a React component can only be accesed by that component itself and no other components.
+To make state accessable between components, you need to put the state inside of a parent component that the other required components are children to.
+You then need to 'flow' the values of the state from the parent to the children - this can be done using the props object.
+This is known as 'the one way flow of data' (parent to child).
+Parent components can also flow behaviour down to children.

+Where to place state is an important question to think about for the design of your app.
+It is best to place state as far down a tree as possible - as close as possible to the children who will need it.

 ### useState()
 useState() is similar to a mixin or a module but it is a stateful one that hooks components into states.
 This must be imported with `import React, {useState} from 'react';` inside of any component that uses it.
 `const [currentStateValue, functionToSetNewStateValue] = useState(initialStateValue); `